What are red, blue, yellow etc? They are colours of visible light.

 MW (UVB) has more energy – it sunburns you.
 It was used in tanning beds.
 It has medical applications.

-They are all used for fluorescent minerals.
+They are all used to make fluorescent minerals glow.

 Years ago UV could only be produced by tubes.
 Now it can be produced with LEDs.